Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 In addition, be wary of the cycle time trends in your workflow.
 Look out for fluctuations and discuss potentially harmful delays to avoid long-term dangers.

-The SDR has some hidden dangers that you need to avoid at all cost if you want to make the most of this type of retrospective meeting.
+The SDR has some hidden dangers that you need to avoid at all costs if you want to make the most of this type of retrospective meeting.

 As a start, keep your discussion focused on the work itself, not the person responsible for it.
 Don’t go on a witch hunt when things don’t go in the way you hoped for, but unite to identify a solution as a team.